klinhdo/ghc2024/README.md

 - (Bonus) What functionalities can a user uses in this program?

 **Quest 2: Solve the Mystery and Complete the Pending Booking Function!**
-- Prompt #3: Implement listAvailableRooms() that list all rooms which are not currently booked.
+- Prompt #3: Implement the booking function bookRoom() that books a room based on room availability.
-- Paste this comment on line 18: \
-  **// Generate a new tuple to store guest names, the number of guests they are bringing and whether they have paid**
+- Prompt #4: Prompt #4: Comment “// Generate a new tuple to store guest names, the number of guests they are bringing and whether they have paid”
-- (Ctrl+I/Cmd+I) Write function cancelBooking
+- Prompt #5: Write function cancelBooking
 - Bonus Prompt#1 -Once you compile and run into a compiling error, you will see an error message: <error details>.
 Explain this error and how to fix it.
 - Bonus Prompt#2 -  As a hotel, you want to check if the weather this weekend is good.
 If it’s sunny, you can increase your price, if it’s rainy, you give a discount.
 Try this prompt:
 **Write a function that takes a date as input.
 This function will make an HTTP request to OpenWeather API to get weather data then output whether you should raise price or give a discount.
 The output is a string. **

 **Quest 3: Writing Test Cases!**
-- Can you help generate unit tests for function listAvailableRooms()?
+- Prompt #6: Can you help generate unit tests for the function bookRoom()?
-- What are some edge cases I should consider for function cancelBooking()?
+- Prompt #7: What are some edge cases I should consider for the function bookRoom()?
 - (Bonus) Write unit tests for function bookRoom().
 The unit tests should be using the naming pattern Function_ShouldXXX_WhenXXX.
 Ensure that extractRoomName() is called at least once and assert that guestInfo is not null.

 **Quest 4: Level Up: Add Documentation!**
-- Write a detailed comment that describe what bookRoom() does, and documents the inputs and output of the function.
+- Prompt #8: Write a detailed comment that describe what bookRoom() does, and documents the inputs and output of the function.
 - (Bonus #1) Provide a documentation for the hotel management system intended for user.
 Describe its main features such as room booking, canceling bookings, viewing bookings, checking in/out guests, and listing available rooms.
 - (Bonus #2) Write a one-liner comment that describes what the bookRoom() function does.

 **Quest 5: Elevate Your Code with Expert Feedback!**
-- Pretend to be a senior engineer.
+- Prompt #9: Pretend to be a senior engineer.
 What improvements can be made to the bookRoom() function?
 - (Bonus) Pretend to be a senior engineer and review the following code for a hotel management system.
 Please provide feedback on the completeness, correctness, and efficiency of the code.

 ## Tips for Crafting Effective Prompts for Copilot